gornostal/Modific/README.md

 If you want to change something, don't do it in this file.
 Open `Prefrences -> Package Settings -> Modific -> Settings - User` and put there your configuration.

-Basically, all you can configure is a type of icon (dot, circle or bookmark) and path for your CVS binaries.
+Basically, all you can configure is a type of icon (dot, circle or bookmark) and path for your VCS binaries.

 License
 -------